devlifelore/devlifelore/README.md

 ### Hello, World! 👋

-I'm Manuel, aka **devlifelore**.
-Father, coffee-fueled coder, and indie maker.
+I'm Manuel, also knows as **devlifelore**, a father and coffee-fueled coder.

-I share my journey of mastering life, coding, and building projects. #DevLife 💻
+I share my journey of mastering life, coding, and value creation. #DevLife 💻

 ### Skills 🎯